CLIENTS, PROJECTS, & COLLABS

 The People’s Land Fund

 Farmers who are black, Indigenous or people of color (BIPOC) have historically been discriminated against when it comes to financial aid and relief support from government agencies.
 The onset of the COVID-19 pandemic was no exception.
-The People’s Land Fund was created by members of Minnow, First nations Development Institute/California Tribal Fund, Mandela Partners, Kitchen Table Advisors, Agriculture and Land-Based Training Association, Butterfly Movement, and Manzanita Capital Collective, to organize and manage an emergency response, the California BIPOC Farmers and Land Stewards Relief Fund.
+The People’s Land Fund was created by members of Minnow, First Nations Development Institute/California Tribal Fund, Mandela Partners, Kitchen Table Advisors, Agriculture and Land-Based Training Association, and Butterfly Movement to organize and manage an emergency response, the California BIPOC Farmers and Land Stewards Relief Fund.

 Beyond emergency response, The People’s Land Fund exists as a legal and financial vehicle that is led and governed by leaders of color to support a just transition of land ownership, economic resources, and infrastructure to advance racial and land justice in California.